TrellixVulnTeam/swahilipython_SCMU/Doc/library/pickle.rst

 objects. [#]_

 Although powerful, implementing :meth:`__reduce__` directly in your classes is error prone.
-For this reason, class designers should use the high-level interface (i.e., :meth:`__getnewargs_ex__`, :meth:`__getstate__` and :meth:`__setstate__`) whenever possible.
+For this reason, kundi designers should use the high-level interface (i.e., :meth:`__getnewargs_ex__`, :meth:`__getstate__` and :meth:`__setstate__`) whenever possible.
 We will show, however, cases where using :meth:`__reduce__` is the only option or leads to more efficient pickling